Staining

 Due to the requirement of a continuous low chlorine residual for up to 10 days, it is recommended that this treatment be performed after the swim season, and in the cooler months, April to August is a reasonable benchmark.

-16. Allow another 5 days for the stain treatment to resolve itself (be aware that the scale treatment if performed can still resolve for upto 6 weeks so sequestering or chelated cleaning agents should be an onging requirement.)
+- Allow another 5 days for the stain treatment to resolve itself (be aware that the scale treatment if performed can still resolve for up to 6 weeks, so sequestering or chelated cleaning agents should be an ongoing requirement.)

-17. Return to pool to assess.
+- Return to pool to assess.
 Backwash and clean filtration.
-Perform a complete water chemistry test and balance pool as required depending on chlorine level return the pool to normal timed operation.
+Perform a complete water chemistry test and balance the pool as required depending on chlorine level return the pool to normal timed operation.

 Osmosis or Cobalting

-In fiberglass swimming pools has been a concern in the past.
-During the '80s and early '90s, fiberglass pools experienced a problem with blistering that resulted in dark spots, ominously referred to as the “black plague" do not confuse this is with black spot algae.
+In fibreglass swimming pools has been a concern in the past.
+During the '80s and early '90s, fibreglass pools experienced a problem with blistering that resulted in dark spots, ominously referred to as the black plague do not confuse this is with black spot algae.
 This issue was caused by a complex chemical reaction when water penetrated the gel coat.
 However, advancements in raw materials, formulations, and manufacturing processes have virtually eliminated cobalt staining and other issues associated with water intrusion.
-Manufacturers now emphasize improvements that address these historical concerns.
+Manufacturers now emphasise improvements that address these historical concerns.

 Interestingly, cobalting is technically not a stain.
 Instead, it occurs due to osmosis when water penetrates the gelcoat, reacts with the resin, and creates a black byproduct.
 Think of it as osmotic blisters, but not quite blisters!
 If you encounter cobalt staining, there are ways to manage it effectively.